Latest updated Saturday, March 25, 2023, 123 comments

 The hull form follows the eastern Greenland designs, with hard chines – but the chines are softened towards the stems, keeping noise and splashing down in a chop.
 The deadrise is slightly steeper than the Greenland originals, which together with a pronounced rocker gives a good balance between directional stability and maneuverability.
 The rocker furthermore places the paddler a little deeper in the water, increasing stability without excess beam, lowering the sheer for more comfortable paddle strokes, and keeping wind resistance down.

-Njord is also slightly more full-ended than the Greenlandic inspiration – partly to increase the PC and thus the potential top speed and partly to increase the buoyancy without the need for high and wind-catching stems.
-The overhangs are shortened to increase the waterline length.
-The decks are arched to provide more room for gear – except for a flat surface just behind the cockpit (where a paddle can be held as support).
+Njord is also slightly more full-ended than the Greenlandic inspiration – partly to increase the Cp and thus the potential top speed and partly to increase the buoyancy without the need for high and wind-catching stems.
+The overhangs are shortened to maximize the waterline length on the given LOA.
+The deck is arched to provide more room for gear – except for a flat surface just behind the cockpit (where a paddle can be held as support).